raktims2210-dev/representation-economy/README.md

 If representation is:
 - fragmented
+- stale
 - incomplete
-- stale
 - weakly governed
-- inconsistent
+- institutionally ambiguous
-- or institutionally ambiguous,
+- or operationally inconsistent,

-then even highly capable AI systems can produce unreliable, unsafe, or economically destructive outcomes.
+then even highly capable AI systems can generate:
+- unreliable decisions
+- unsafe execution
+- governance failures
+- accountability gaps
+- and economic inefficiency.

-The next era of enterprise AI will therefore depend on building systems that can:
+The next era of enterprise AI may therefore depend on building systems that can:
 - represent reality accurately
 - reason reliably
 - coordinate intelligently